-1. Descartes takes his date, Jeanne, to a posh restaurant for her birthday.
+1. Descartes takes his date, Jeanne, to a Michelin-starred restaurant for her birthday.

-The sommelier hands them the wine list, and Jeanne asks to order the most expensive bottle on the list.
+The sommelier hands them the wine list, and Jeanne asks to order the most expensive Burgundy on the list.

 "I think not!" exclaims an indignant Descartes, and *POOF* he disappears.